aaronxsu/fatal-vehicle-crashes/README.md

 # README

-Map fatal vehicle crashes in the U.S. from 2004 to 2013.
+Map fatal vehicle crashes in Pennsylvania from 2004 to 2013.